eddiespag-hetti/NoteTaker-Express/README.md

 ## Installation

-To use this application simply navigate to the url below and begin keeping trakc of your daily notes and important memos:
+To use this application simply navigate to the url below and begin keeping track of your daily notes and important memos:

 - https://notes-taker-project-dev-d52696226e17.herokuapp.com/